andreroxhage/HRV-Readiness/README.md

 ### What this is

 Ready 2.0 is a learning project built to explore SwiftUI, MVVM, Core Data, HealthKit, BackgroundTasks, and WidgetKit.
 It computes a daily "readiness" score primarily from heart rate variability relative to a personal baseline, with optional adjustments from Resting Heart Rate (RHR) and Sleep.
+The purpose of a readiness score is to determine your training and recovery status.
+Are you up for a tough interval session or need ane extra day of rest?

 - **Platform**: iOS (SwiftUI)
 - **Architecture**: MVVM with services and storage layers